Using Margin in Forex Trading

 Closely linked to margin is the concept of margin call - which traders go to great lengths to avoid.
 Not knowing what margin is, can turn out to be extremely costly which is why it is essential for forex traders to have a solid grasp of margin before placing a trade.

-Keep reading to learn more about margin in forex trading, how to calculate it, and how to effectively manage your risk.
+Keep reading to learn more about using margin in forex trading, how to calculate it, and how to effectively manage your risk.

-Margin is a good faith deposit that a trader puts up as collateral to initiate a trade.
+Forex margin is a good faith deposit that a trader puts up as collateral to initiate a trade.
 Essentially, it is the minimum amount that a trader needs in the trading account to open a new position.
-This is usually communicated as a percentage of the notional value (trade size) of the trade.
+This is usually communicated as a percentage of the notional value (trade size) of the forex trade.
 The difference between the deposit and the full value of the trade is “borrowed” from the broker.

 FX margin example